Africa’s regional and global integration – Lessons from the past and implications for the future

 International Research Conference

-German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), Kiel Institute for the World Economy (IfW)
+German Institute of Development and Sustainability (IDOS), Kiel Institute for the World Economy (IfW)

 While remaining the most isolated region from the global economy, Africa has realized continuous progress towards a closer and more active integration, both from within and beyond the continent’s borders.
 Today, almost all African economies are members of the World Trade Organization (WTO) and gridlocked regional economic integration has recently been given new momentum by the establishment of the African Continental Free Trade Area (AfCFTA).
 At the same time, Africa’s ties with other world regions have intensified, including through the quasi-reciprocal Economic Partnership Agreements with the European Union and China’s increased local engagement in the fields of trade, investment, and economic cooperation.